Ancient wisdom is timeless. The knowledge handed down to us by the wise sages of old is as relevant today as it was thousands of years ago.

-One of the first accounts I read about meditation was given by Dr Megan Blackburn Losey in her book, The Secret History of Consciousness.
-The doctor gives an account of being pulled from her sleep by spirits and swept into the Universe to learn about string theory.
+One of the first accounts I read was given by Dr. Megan Blackburn Losey.
+In her book, The Secret History of Consciousness, she gives an account of being pulled from her sleep by spirits and swept into the Universe to learn about string theory.

 It wasn’t until I was shown how to meditate properly that I started to enjoy it.
-The other decisive piece of information I want to share with you is that I took the decision to embrace how I felt and accept the feelings of anxiety would not dissolve immediately.
-Healing takes time.
+I also took the decision to embrace how I felt and accept that those feelings would not dissolve immediately.
+Healing is a process that takes time.

-With the right mindset, and knowing how to breathe better, I was able to overcome my anxiety and master meditation.
-That’s when you start having better experiences…
+With the right mindset, and knowing how to breathe better, I was able to overcome my anxiety and master mediation.
+That’s when you start having better experiences.

 4. Mindful of Thoughts, Actions and Emotions

 The experiences you create in life initially start in the mind.
-When you have a thought, it triggers an emotion your subconscious mind associates with the thought.
-The emotion triggers a subsequent action or feeling.
+When you have a thought, it triggers an emotion your subconscious mind associates with a thought.
+The emotion triggers a subsequent action.

 Therefore, thoughts, emotions and actions create your reality.

 When you become aware of your thoughts, you are better prepared to heal emotional wounds.
-Furthermore, by changing your thoughts, you restrict the release of toxic chemicals into your bloodstream and give your body a fighting chance to clear out the waste.
+Furthermore, negative thoughts that create negative situations release toxic chemicals into the body which can lead to chronic illness.

-Practising mindfulness is important for personal growth because the majority of things we do, and the decisions we make throughout the day are habitual.
-They are subconscious programs that keep you rooted in your comfort zone.
+The majority of things we do, and the decisions we make throughout the day are habitual.
+They are subconscious programs that prompt you to act on autopilot or remain in your comfort zone.

 It is believed that subconscious programming accounts for between 90 and 97% of your decision making.
 You owe it to yourself to reduce this percentage.